leportella/studies/DataScience/Concepts.md

 **Operationalization**: the formal procedure that links scientific concepts to data collection.
 Operationalization define measures and variables which are quantities of interest or which serve as the practical substitutes for the concepts of interest.
 For example, if you have a theory about what affects people's anger level, you need to operationalize the concept of anger.

 **Outcome variables**: same as dependent variable or DV.

+**Quantitative variables**: measurements with meaningful magnitudes.
+They can be discrete (only whole number counts are valid, such as number of children per woman) or continuous (fractions are at least theoretically meaningful).

 **Statistical models**: are ideal, mathematical representations of observable characteristics.
 Models are best divided into two components.
 The structural componenent (or structural model or signal) specifies the relationship between explanatory variables